adamSellers/adams-fullstack-cms/README.md

 - APPURL - this is the url of your application where it's hosted (either whatever.herokuapp.com or localhost etc), used for the callback function in the auth flow.
 - CLIENTID and CLIENTSECRET - these are used in the auth flow for the [connected app](https://help.salesforce.com/articleView?id=connected_app_create.htm&type=5).
 Be sure to setup your callback url in the connected app setup to be your APPURL (where the app is hosted) /auth/callback. eg: <https://adams-fullstack-cms.herokuapp.com/auth/callback>
 - MONGOATLAS_URI - the connection string to your [mongo atlas](https://docs.atlas.mongodb.com/tutorial/deploy-free-tier-cluster/) database.
 Note, create a DB and a collection named 'users'.
+- API_VERSION - this is the version of the Salesforce API you wish to connect to.
+Min V49.0!

 ### Deploy to Heroku